containerum/containerum/README.md

 * Helm
 * Installed [Kubernetes Ingress Controller](ingress.md)

-*or*

-* You can use [Let's Kube](https://github.com/containerum/letskube) utility to install the latest verions of Docker and Kubernetes on your VMs.

 ## How to install
 To launch Containerum on your Kubernetes Cluster without metrics collection run: